 (3) Assist with the costs associated with taking a lead abatement contractor training course and obtaining a lead abatement contractor license if a property owner of a freestanding single-family residence used as the property owner's primary residence and subject to a lead hazard control order issued by the director of health agrees to abate the identified hazards after taking the course and obtaining a license;

-(4) Costs of abating lead hazards identified in a property subject to a lead hazard control order;
+(4) Costs of controlling lead hazards identified in a property subject to a lead hazard control order;

 (5) Assist with the costs associated with preventive treatments implemented in accordance with section 3742.41 of the Revised Code, by an owner of a single-family residence used as the property owner's primary residence and an individual at risk of lead poisoning resides in the property.

-(C) The director shall determine that individuals are unable to pay for abatement or preventive treatments if they demonstrate that they are at or below six hundred per cent of the poverty income for their family size, as reported in the federal register by the United States department of health and human services, rounded up to the nearest five hundred dollars.
+(C) The director shall determine that individuals are unable to pay for lead hazard control or preventive treatments if they demonstrate that they are at or below three hundred per cent of the poverty income for their family size, as reported in the federal register by the United States department of health and human services, rounded up to the nearest five hundred dollars.

 (D) Monies approved for the distribution from the fund shall be paid directly to the health care provider for costs incurred with testing or treating a child with lead poisoning pursuant to paragraph (B)(1) of this rule, or the contractor performing abatement or preventive treatments on the property or the approved training and licensing agencies for costs associated with licensed lead abatement contractor training pursuant to paragraphs (B)(2) to (B)(5) of this rule.